 T55 ETEM 530 Project Planning Methodologies

-Build your expertise with today's critical project management methodologies in our fast-paced world.
+Build expertise with today's critical project management methodologies in our fast-paced world.
 Variations of waterfall are widely used in industry, but new uses of agile are being discovered every day, both inside and outside of software-based organizations.
 This course exposes the student to the fundamental and emerging techniques and tools used to manage successful projects of various sizes and complexity -- managing cost, schedule, quality, risk, solution and requirements -- while adapting to today's fast-paced and uncertain business environment.
 The primary focus of this course is on agile.

 Credit 3 units.